ayoolaolafenwa/PixelLib/docs/video_ade20k.rst

 *show_frames:* this parameter handles showing of segmented camera frames and press q to exist.
 *frame_name:* this is the name given to the shown camera's frame.

-*check_fps:* You may want to check the number of frames processed, just set the parameter check_fps is true.It will print out the number of frames per seconds.
-In this case it is 30 frames per second.

 .. raw:: html